Cargill/splinter/cli/man/splinter-database.1.md

 ===========

 `migrate`
-: Updates the Biome database for a new Splinter release
+: Updates the database for a new Splinter release

 SEE ALSO
 ========